libmir/dcv/examples/video/README.md

 ### More examples

-For more extensive example, please take a look into a unit test in the dcv.io.video module (source/dcv/io/video.package.d file).
+For more extensive example, please take a look into a unit test in the dcv.imageio.video module (source/dcv/io/video.package.d file).
 This is actually a functional test proving the video streaming utilities work as expected.
 Please keep in mind that these modules are not done yet, and will surely change in future.